1ST & 3RD WEDNESDAY / MONTH

 This meetup is intended as a space for casual connection, reminding us that we do not need to be socially distant even while practicing physical distancing.
 This is not a structured therapy group nor is it a dating space.
 If you are looking for further support, Outlink staff are available to meet with you one-on-one or in small groups by phone, text based messaging, or video call upon request.
 They can also help connect you to other counselling and support services.

-Please note that this meeting is moderated by Outlink staff/volunteers who reserve the right to remove anyone from the group who is in violation of our Safer Space Ground Rules.
+Please note that this meeting is moderated by Outlink staff and volunteers who reserve the right to remove anyone from the group who is in violation of our Safer Space Ground Rules.

 What’s in a name?